-- To provide high-quality education in each of our schools.
-To serve our respective communities and fulfil the Statement of Entitlement from the Board of Education/National Society \. (\Anglican schools) - Provide every child with new life-enriching experiences, instilling a passion and desire for learning. - Develop a highly-skilled teaching and learning team sharing good practice. - Further develop our MAT into a robust and resilient high-performing organisation. - To secure the financial future of all our schools including the exploration of new business partnerships. - As a sponsor academy, offer schools strategic leadership and a 'system' of school improvement.
+- To provide high-quality education in each of our academies; instilling a passion and enjoyment of learning and enable children to make a positive contribution to their world. - To serve our respective Parishes and communities and fulfil the Statement of Entitlement from the Board of Education/ National Society in offering an education rooted in faith, shared Christian Values, and love. - To secure the financial future of all our academies, ensure the Trust is robust, including the exploration of new business partnerships. - As a DfE accredited Academy Sponsor and Teaching Hub partner, offer other schools in need, strategic leadership and a 'system' of school improvement. - Refers to our Anglican schools